Bitcoin-ABC/bitcoin-abc/apps/metachronik/PERFORMANCE_OPTIMIZATION.md

 - Batches blocks by total transaction count rather than block count
 - Prevents memory spikes when processing blocks with many transactions
 - Automatically enforces 500-block limit per batch (Chronik API constraint)
-- Processes batches in parallel for maximum throughput
+- Processes one batch at a time to bound peak heap

 **Memory Management:**